Family, Friend and Neighbor Child Fatality & Serious Injury

 Oct.
 1, 2022 - Sept.
 30, 2023

-Substantiated child abuse incidents 0 0 0
+Substantiated child abuse incidents000

 Total Maximum Possible Capacity an FFN provider can care for is six children at any one time including the provider’s own children.

-Total number of FFN providers varies; however, on 9/30/2023 there were 1985 FFN providers in WA State.
-There were 1691 Relative FFN providers and 294 Non-relative providers.
+Total number of FFN providers varies; however, on 10/29/2024 there were 2272 FFN providers in WA State.

 Serious Injuries and Fatalities in Child Care